PicoG/picog.github.io/about.md

 This project was launched via a mashup of another crazy idea of [Jim Kring](https://github.com/jimkring), some brilliant brainstorming with [NatanBiesmans](https://github.com/NatanBiesmans), and the C++/Microcontroller/LabVIEW/Software wizardry of [Derrick Bommarito](https://github.com/negentropicdev).

+[Click here](https://github.com/PicoG/PicoG/graphs/contributors) to see all our contributors on GitHub.

 We're hoping to add others to the team, so [join the discussion](https://github.com/PicoG/PicoG/discussions) if you're interested!

 ### Our Mission